 Key Market Stats:

-- Rents in Pittsburgh have remained steady year-over-year.
+- Rents in Pittsburgh have increased by 6% year-over-year.

 - Neighborhoods in Pittsburgh with the lowest rents include Carrick, Perry North, and Perry South where average rents are less than $736 per month.